Efficient post-selection in light-cone correlations of monitored quantum circuits: Reweighting of trajectories and large deviations.

 as shown in Figure~\ref{fig:figure3}.
-Regime (II) includes typical trajectories ($\mu\approx0$): it resembles case ({\bf B}) in that (1,0) and (0,1) alternate, interspersed with (0,0)s and (1,1)s.
+Regime (II) includes typical trajectories ($\mu\approx0$): it resembles case ({\bf B}) in that (1,0) and (0,1) alternate, interspersed with (0,0)s and (1,1)s, although corrections to \eqref{eq:KrausII} at $O(\delta)$ mean that this dynamics is still non-classical.
 In contrast, regimes (I,III) describe trajectories that are post-selected for an overwhelming majority of either (1,0) or (0,1) measurements, breaking the alternating structure.
-All three regimes have highly-structured measurement records (either alternating or dominated by one outcome) and are separated by crossovers where the records have much larger variance, Fig.~\ref{fig:figure3}(b,c).
+All three regimes have highly-structured measurement records (either alternating or dominated by one outcome) and are separated by crossovers where the records have much larger variance, Fig.~\ref{fig:figure3}(b,c) and the conditional state features strongly non-classical correlations.

 The behaviour in the three regimes can be reproduced by a suitable $\tU$ gate, whose couplings are plotted in Fig.~\ref{fig:figure3}(d).
-From Eq.~\eqref{eq:channel} the eigenvalues of the channel are given in terms of the couplings by $(1, \sin{J_x'} \sin{J_y'}, \sin{J_x'}\sin{J_z'}, \sin{J_y'} \sin{J_z}')$ \cite{supplemental}, meaning that the spectral gap of the Doob channel does not close during the crossovers.
+From Eq.~\eqref{eq:channel} the eigenvalues of the channel are given in terms of the couplings by $(1, \sin{J_x'} \sin{J_y'}, \sin{J_x'}\sin{J_z'}, \sin{J_y'} \sin{J'_z})$ (see Appendix \ref{sec:example}), meaning that the spectral gap of the Doob channel does not close during the crossovers.
 Instead, $\tU$ crosses over from $\tU \simeq U$ in regime (II) to an almost dual-unitary gate in regimes (I,III).
 The sharpness of this crossover reflects the rigid alternating structure of typical trajectories, so that large counting fields $|\mu|\sim \log(1/\delta)$ are required to post-select any other outcomes.